natehallpc/chatterbox/README.md

 4. As `root`, use a tool like SFTP or SCP to transfer files to the PLC.

-    Place them in `/opt/plcnext/plcnext-mqtt`.
-You will need to create the `plcnext-mqtt` directory and you can call it whatever you'd like.
+    Place them in `/opt/plcnext/chatterbox`.
+You will need to create the `chatterbox` directory.

     Necessary files are: